mobxjs/mobx-react/README.md

 const TodoView = observer(({todo}) => <div>{todo.title}</div>)
 ```

+### Server Side Rendering with `useStaticRendering`

+When using server side rendering, normal lifecycle hooks of React components are not fired, as the components are rendered only once.
+Since components are never unmounted, `observer` components would in this case leak memory when being rendered server side.
+To avoid leaking memory, call `useStaticRendering(true)` when using server side rendering.
+This makes sure the component won't try to react to any future data changes.

 ### Which components should be marked with `observer`?

 The simple rule of thumb is: _all components that render observable data_.